Policy Number: 430

 I. General Policy

-This policy applies to eligible dependents of Faculty and Staff who are eligible for benefits, as well as eligible dependents of retirees
+This policy applies to eligible dependents of benefits-eligible Faculty and Staff, as well as eligible dependents of retirees.

-Rice University provides eligible dependents a remission of undergraduate tuition at Rice University (and at other universities having reciprocal tuition arrangements with Rice).
+Rice University provides eligible dependents with different levels of undergraduate tuition benefits at Rice University, other universities having reciprocal tuition arrangements with Rice, and any undergraduate accredited, degree-granting college or university in the United States.

 Definitions and Eligibility